PrivSec-dev/privsec.dev/content/os/Android Tips.md

 - Install the [Android Studio](https://developer.android.com/studio) which includes apksinger.
 - Run `apksigner verify --print-certs --verbose myCoolApp.apk` to verify the certificate of the apk.

 After you have verified the signature of the apk and installed it on your phone, there are several strategies you can use to keep the app up-to-date.
 The first strategy is to add the atom feed of the app's release page (`https://github.com/GrapheneOS/Camera/releases.atom` for example) to an RSS Reader like [ReadYou](https://github.com/GrapheneOS/Camera/releases.atom) to get notified of new releases.
-You would still need to download and install the new releases manually.
+You will still need to download and install the new releases manually.
 If you are confused, here is a video that could help with this process:

 {{< youtube id="FFz57zNR_M0">}}